containeroo/heartbeats/README.md

 ## Config files

 Heartbeats and notifications must be configured in a file.
 Config files can be `yaml`, `json` or `toml`.
-The config file will be loaded automatically if changed.
+The config file should be loaded automatically if changed.
+Please check the log output to control if the config reload works in your environment.
 If `interval` and `grace` where changed, they will be reset to the corresponding *new value*!

 To avoid using "secrets" directly in your config file, you can use the prefix `env:` followed by the environment variable.